matthewfernst/Late-Residual-Connections/README.md

 ## Late Residual Connections

 This repository is a cleaned version of my research on the vanishing gradient problem with dead ReLUs.
-My research suggest an approach to combat dead ReLUs with residual connections called Late Residual Connections.
-These connections are added directly to the output of a neural network.
-For my research purposes, this code only creates networks of width two and any depth.
+My research suggests an approach to combat dead ReLUs with residual connections called Late Residual Connections.
+These connections are added directly to the output of a neural network from each hidden layer.
 Please feel free to use the code and add on to the research!
-Please feel free to contact me [here](mailto:matthew.f.ernst@gmail.com) for any questions.
+I can be reached [here](mailto:matthew.f.ernst@gmail.com) for any questions.

 ### Example of A Late Residual Connection Neural Network

 Below is an example of an abstracted view of traditional versus late residual neural networks.
 Each hidden layer has a late residual connection the output.
 To simplify, this connection allows for moregradient flow to each neuron in the network.
+My full thesis can be read [here](thesis.pdf).

 ![late-residual](Images/lrn.png)